Revenu Québec's Language Policy

 Revenu Québec's desire to provide individuals and businesses with the best possible service is evidenced in the care it takes to ensure that its publications and website are of the highest quality.

-Under Québec's language policy (Politique linguistique du Québec, available in French only), which is based mainly on the Charter of the French language and the Politique gouvernementale relative à l'emploi et à la qualité de la langue française dans l'Administration (PDF, 1.43 MB; available in French only), Revenu Québec and all other Québec departments and agencies must give French a prominent place when drafting and publishing texts and documents.
+Under Québec's language policy, which is based mainly on the Charter of the French language and the Politique gouvernementale relative à l'emploi et à la qualité de la langue française dans l'Administration (PDF, 1.43 MB; available in French only), Revenu Québec and all other Québec departments and agencies must give French a prominent place when drafting and publishing texts and documents.

 More specifically, Revenu Québec must: